Although a quartet only needs 4 musicians to perform, it requires more than that to provide a year-round service.

 Terri’s biggest claim to fame so far is playing violin and viola on Shayne Ward’s single “Gotta Be Somebody” which was released on 7th November 2010.

-Terri currently plays keyboards for a newly founded 10-piece swing band called The Jersey Bounce and she has recently started playing violin with the band Badlabeques who help promote Jèrriais in Jersey.
-Terri also performs on occasion with The Curtain Up Theatre Group who provide regular musical performances to Alzheimer and Dementia residents at various nursing homes in Jersey.
+Terri currently plays keyboards for Inside Job and plays violin with the band Badlabeques who help promote Jèrriais in Jersey.
+Terri also sings with The Aureole Choir who provide regular performances at various nursing homes in Jersey.

 Rachel continued to study after leaving University and completed her Postgraduate Certificate of Education at the Institute of Education in London.
 She has since worked in a variety of schools in Nottingham and London, both as a violin teacher and class teacher.
 She moved to Jersey in August 2005 and is currently working as a music teacher in a secondary school.
 Rachel began playing with No Strings Attached in July 2007.